fbpx

 Categories USA

-4 thoughts on “Why You Should Travel to “The Faraway Place” in New England”
+4 thoughts on “Why You Should Travel To “The Faraway Place” In New England”

 1. Oh Yes, I remember it well.
 I visited the island and fell in love with everything about it except the cost of real estate.
 Had you bought a small hut there in 1970, say, you could now sell it for a million.